Digx7/471-GroupProject-ftp_server/README.md

 ## More Info
-You can read the `Application Layer Protocol.pdf` to view a full breakdown of the protocol we built The github repository for this project can be found here: https://github.com/Digx7/471-GroupProject-ftp_server
+You can read the `Application Layer Protocol.pdf` to view a full breakdown of the protocol we built You can read the `CPSC471-IEEE Project Report.pdf` to view more info on how we built this The github repository for this project can be found here: https://github.com/Digx7/471-GroupProject-ftp_server